DmxLarchey/Kruskal-AlmostFull/README.md

 In the case of the projection on the Σ-type `{x | P x}`, the morphism `f` is simply defined as `f := λ x y, y = π₁ x` and we are done!!
 Using relational morphisms it becomes trivial to establish results like eg `af R↑x₀ → af R⇓(λ x, ¬ R x₀ x)`.
-Beware the converse implication is an involved question related to decidability of `λ x, ¬ R x₀ x`.
+Beware the converse implication is an involved question related to decidability of `R x₀`.